NVIDIA/NVFlare/examples/federated_statistics/local/README.md

 ```
 StatisticsPrivacyFilter
 ```
-The StatisticsPrivacyFilter is consists of three `MetricsPrivacyCleanser`s focused on the metrics sent from client to server.
+The StatisticsPrivacyFilter is consists of three `StatisticsPrivacyCleanser`s focused on the statistics sent from client to server.

-`MetricsPrivacyCleanser` can be considered as an interceptor before the results delivered to server.
+`StatisticsPrivacyCleanser` can be considered as an interceptor before the results delivered to server.
-Currently, we use three `MetricsPrivacyCleanser`s to guard the data privacy
+Currently, we use three `StatisticsPrivacyCleanser`s to guard the data privacy

 ## MinCountCleanser:
 check against the number of count returned from client for each dataset and each feature.

 if the min_count is not satisfied, there is potential risk of reveal client's real data.
-Then remove that feature's metrics from the result for this client.
+Then remove that feature's statistics from the result for this client.

 ## HistogramBinsCleanser: